 You can change the permissions of an existing user or group by clicking the dropdown shown below to select a different permission level.

-Free members can be given “edit” or “view” permissions, while you have 4 options for full members, as shown above.
+Guests (Internal) can be given “edit” or “view” permissions, while you have 4 options Members, as shown above.

 Learn more about the options for setting user permissions.